 With its depiction of stockbroker Jordan Belfort’s turbulent life, The Wolf of Wall Street, which was released in 2013, puzzled the audience worldwide.
-The memoir with the same title, written by Belfortserved as the inspiration for the film.
+The memoir with the same title, written by Belfort, served as the inspiration for the film.
 In 1999, Belfort pleaded guilty to several charges of stock market manipulation and orchestrating a protracted penny stock scheme.

-Way of the Wolf, self-help memoir by Belfort, was published in 2017.
+Way of the Wolf, a self-help memoir by Belfort, was published in 2017.
 Belfort has come under fire for making money off of his claim of robbing money from good people while leaving his victims with nothing.
-Belfort has rebuilt himself as motivational speaker following controversies and prison sentence for securities fraud.
+Belfort has rebuilt himself as a motivational speaker following controversies and a prison sentence for securities fraud.

 One of his main concerns is the contrast between greed, ambition, and passion on Wall Street.
 The majority of the scenes depicted in the film are real, according to Belfort’s best reconciliations.
 The depictions of the abundant drug use, sex workers in large numbers, and pervasive crime are all quite accurate.